Metalloid: Common applications

-Metalloids are too brittle to have any structural uses in their pure forms.
-They and their compounds are used as (or in) alloying components, biological agents (toxicological, nutritional, and medicinal), catalysts, flame retardants, glasses (oxide and metallic), optical storage media and optoelectronics, pyrotechnics, semiconductors, and electronics.
+Metalloids and their compounds are used in alloys, biological agents (toxicological, nutritional, and medicinal), catalysts, flame retardants, glasses (oxide and metallic), optical storage media and optoelectronics, pyrotechnics, semiconductors, and electronics.

 Alloys

 Writing early in the history of intermetallic compounds, the British metallurgist Cecil Desch observed that "certain non-metallic elements are capable of forming compounds of distinctly metallic character with metals, and these elements may therefore enter into the composition of alloys".
 He associated silicon, arsenic, and tellurium, in particular, with the alloy-forming elements.
 Phillips and Williams suggested that compounds of silicon, germanium, arsenic, and antimony with B metals, "are probably best classed as alloys".

 Among the lighter metalloids, alloys with transition metals are well-represented.
 Boron can form intermetallic compounds and alloys with such metals of the composition MnB, if n > 2.
 Ferroboron (15% boron) is used to introduce boron into steel; nickel-boron alloys are ingredients in welding alloys and case hardening compositions for the engineering industry.
 Alloys of silicon with iron and with aluminium are widely used by the steel and automotive industries, respectively.
 Germanium forms many alloys, most importantly with the coinage metals.

 The heavier metalloids continue the theme.
 Arsenic can form alloys with metals, including platinum and copper; it is also added to copper and its alloys to improve corrosion resistance and appears to confer the same benefit when added to magnesium.
 Antimony is well known as an alloy-former, including with the coinage metals.
 Its alloys include pewter (a tin alloy with up to 20% antimony) and type metal (a lead alloy with up to 25% antimony).
 Tellurium readily alloys with iron, as ferrotellurium (50–58% tellurium), and with copper, in the form of copper tellurium (40–50% tellurium).
 Ferrotellurium is used as a stabilizer for carbon in steel casting.
 Of the non-metallic elements less often recognised as metalloids, selenium – in the form of ferroselenium (50–58% selenium) – is used to improve the machinability of stainless steels.